amroadnan22/JavaScript-Course/README.md

 - A simple Blackjack game where the player can draw cards to reach a sum close to 21 without exceeding it.

+### 3. Chrome Extension - Link Saver

+** ✅ How to Use **
+- Save these files in a folder.

+- Open Chrome → chrome://extensions/ → Enable Developer Mode.

+- Click “Load unpacked” → Select your folder.

+Click the extension icon → Try saving a link or the current tab.

 ## 🚀 Getting Started

 To run these projects locally: